-After living here for over a year and a half (!), I have grown to adore our little breakfast nook.
+But, after living here for over a year and a half, I’ve become quite attached to our little breakfast nook and now I can’t imagine life without it.
 We use it all the time.
 Corey eats breakfast here daily, and we sit down to a big breakfast here every single Saturday morning.

 And guess what?
 We use the dining room too!